thechangelog/draft/draft/elm.md

     ]
 ```

-Elms standard library is relatively small compared to other languages, but rather than the syntax and core modules its the concepts which need to be learned and understood.
-Amongst others these are the Elm architecture, immutability and purity as well as [modelling problems the Elm way](http://elm-lang.org/guide/model-the-problem).
+Elms standard library is relatively small compared to other languages, but rather than the syntax and core modules, it's the concepts which need to be learned and understood.
+Amongst others, these are the Elm architecture, immutability and purity, as well as [modelling problems the Elm way](http://elm-lang.org/guide/model-the-problem).

-Elm is on the rise and by now it already gets used in production.
+Elm is on the rise and it's already being used in production.
 It makes frontend developers around the globe happy and my bet is that we will hear more and more about Elm in 2016.
 So why not get started by diving into Elm yourself?

 ### Sounds interesting?